Lustyn/RSIA-Recompiled/README.md

     gradlew build

 The final game data will be copied to the `build` directory.
 Simply copy this over your Steam installation or use your favorite █████ ████████.

+## Contributing

+Should you want to contribute patches, you can follow these steps:

+1. Apply fresh patches using `gradlew applyPatches`.
+2. Make your changes in `src`.
+3. Build and test your changes using `gradlew build`.
+4. Once your changes are finalized, make commits in the `src` subrepository to be made into patches.
+5. Generate patches for your commits using `gradlew makePatches`.
+6. Commit your patches to the parent repository in your own fork.
+7. Pull Request your changes!